 Instead of entering a nursing home, her son demanded on taking his momma home to live with him.
-So in her late 80s, she became more despondent, unable to talk, unable to feed herself, unable to go to the bathroom.
+So in her late 80s, she became more despondent, unable to talk, feed herself, and go to the bathroom.
 And her son, who couldn’t wait to take care of her in his home, slowly, ignored all of her basic needs.
 He’d quietly shut her bedroom door.
 Johnny had to work.
 And Johnny had to play.
 He was too busy to turn her, too busy to clean her, too busy to feed her.
-And after two years in his home, sweet Mrs. Sally became contractured, bed-ridden and riddled with decubitus ulcers.
+And after two years in his home, sweet Mrs. Sally became contractured, bedridden, and riddled with decubitus ulcers.
 A neighbor caught wind of potential neglect of Mrs. Sally and notified social services.

-Johnny wasn’t ready to see his momma die, and told the nursing home staff to call 911 and send her to the ER.
+Johnny wasn’t ready to see his momma die and told the nursing home staff to call 911 and send her to the ER.
 The staff reminded Johnny that his mom was a DNR.
 Johnny said, “bring her in.”

 Upon admittance to the emergency department, Mrs. Sally had a thready pulse and gasping respirations, sometimes agonal.
 Within minutes, a code blue was called overhead in the ER.
-Mrs. Sally lost her pulse, she was straight lining and had no respirations.
+Mrs. Sally lost her pulse; she was straight lining and had no respirations.

 And the family is pleased: “Praise be, she’ll live to be 100.”